georgeflanagin/parsec4/README.md

 Note that `shred` is *not* the word that is retrieved.
-Instead, `shred` is a *parser* that retrieves a word based on the regular expression supplied to the function `parsec.regex`.
+Instead, `shred` is a *parser* that retrieves a word based on the regular expression supplied to the function `parsec4.regex`.

 Every parser has a `parse()` function, and calling it with a piece of whitespace delimited text returns the first word of the text.